Rental Tax Ban Coming in 2025: What You Need To Know

 Are You Ready for January 1, 2025?
 What You Need To Know About the Rental Tax Ban

-In 2023, Arizona passed a law that abolished rental tax.
+In 2023, Arizona passed a law that abolished rental tax - opens in a new tab.
 The law is not set to take place until January 1, 2025, to allow cities and towns to adjust to the loss of income.
 Because this is such a hotly contested issue and because it relies on landlord passing this savings on to residents, both tenant advocates and news media will be watching landlords closely to ensure compliance with the law and that residents actually receive the reduction in their rent.

 Watch the below OnDemand webinar where AMA Attorney members discuss the elimination of sales tax on rent.

-Legal Update Webinar
+Legal Update Webinar - opens in a new tab Member Guidance

 Here are the things you need to know: